CSymeou/laratest/README.md

 This mini application was prepared as a test for Intergo.

+You can view the app from [http://laratest.blupath.co.uk](http://laratest.blupath.co.uk) (I've not gone through the trouble of serving this over HTTPS.

-Key points:
+Initial points:
 - I used bootstrap 4 as the css library through laravel/ui.
 [See here](https://www.techiediaries.com/laravel/how-to-install-bootstrap-in-laravel-6-7-by-example/).
-- I scaffolded Authorization and Authorization pages using the laravel/ui bootstrap 4 auth scaffolding.
+- I scaffolded authorization backend and pages using the laravel/ui bootstrap 4 auth scaffolding.
 [See here](https://www.techiediaries.com/laravel/how-to-install-bootstrap-in-laravel-6-7-by-example/).
-- As I used the default auth scaffolding, there's actually also pages for Registration, Forgot Password, etc, although I'm not linking to any of those pages.
-I also have not produced any tests for the auth behavior.
+- As I used the default auth scaffolding, there's actually also pages for Registration, Forgot Password, etc, although I'm not linking to any of those pages from within the app.
+I've not setup any settings for sending emails, so even if you manually try to access those pages, functionality is not likely to work.
+I also have not produced any tests for the auth behavior, again, given I'm using the default scaffolding.
 - For icons I used the heroicons set.
 [See here](https://github.com/blade-ui-kit/blade-heroicons/).
 - As the application was designed as an exercise and there were no requirements for multilingual versions, I hardcoded strings into the various views and components, and did not use language strings.
 In a real application I would typically always use language strings to prepare for potential future localisations.
 - In the past I've used the Laravel Permissions package ([See here](https://spatie.be/docs/laravel-permission/v3/introduction)), to store roles and permissions in the database, and associate them with users.
 For this example I kept things simple, and am just defining $user->role as a field in the users table, and permissions as Gates in AuthServiceProvider.
+- Have defined all my tests as Feature tests.

 ## About the functionality